The Worship Song Compass

 Songs score higher if they clearly reference core elements of Christianity (Hebrews 13:15, 1 Corinthians 14:8).

-Songs that lack such references often use vague language that could be applied to nearly anything.
-Some may refer to these as 'Jesus is my boyfriend' songs.
-Personally, I find that term a little unhelpful, but at the same time, it's undeniable that there are many songs in which the strongest mention of God is merely 'him' or 'you'.
-That doesn't mean you should never use such songs - and they may be very useful for personal worship times - but it would probably be wise to ensure they're in the minority for times of corporate worship.
+Songs that lack such references often use vague, generic language that could be applied to nearly anything.
+This doesn't mean you should never use such songs - and they may be very useful for personal worship times - but it would probably be wise to ensure they're in the minority for times of corporate worship.

 "Relatable" Lyrics (Congregational Accessibility)